Blair Business College

 Blair began playing football in the fall of 1898.
 Great Northwest Football Association notes that Hugh C. Blair was aggressive in his use of the team as a marketing tool for the school.
 He also served as the business manager for the team.
 In its twelve years of existence, the Blairs played in only 42 games, with a 15-18-9 overall record.
 But Spokesman coverage shows the difficulties he encountered scheduling games.
 The first difficulty always involved the makeup of the team.
 The Blair team was made up of three groups of players: current students, past students, and area amateurs, so the game roster always had to be negotiated-- with weight and position also parts of the discussion.
 In addition to where a game would be played, there was a question of when it could be played.
 For example, Gonzaga preferred to play on Sunday, but Blair teams were not allowed to play on Sunday.
 Games were refused or cancelled when key players were unavailable.
 The G.N.F.A. website shows that B.B.C. lost twelve scheduled games to cancellation.

 Spokane High School was a frequent opponent since the two shared the Natatorium field as a home venue.
 Coeur d’Alene High School became a yearly opponent.
 The normal school at Cheney (now Eastern Washington) was an annual college-level opponent, though Blair occasionally tried Gonzaga and even the Agricultural School (now Washington State).
-The Spokane Athletic Club and the Y.M.C.A. also furnished teams on the schedule.
+Teams from the Spokane Athletic Club and the Y.M.C.A. also appeared on the schedule.

 Note: Images are used in accordance with their “terms of use” as I understand those terms.
 Recopying or republishing these images may be restricted or forbidden.